 Bus service to/from school is provided for students living one mile or more from their elementary boundary school and 1.5 miles from their boundary middle or high school.
 Bus services are provided by STA (Student Transportation of America).
-If you have a concern about a late bus arrival time or have questions about your student's bus stop, contact STA at 541-275-1079.
+If you have a concern about a late bus arrival time or have questions about your student's bus stop, contact STA at 541-757-1714.
 Board Policy EEA

 Registration is required if you wish to have your student ride the bus.
-Students on districtprovided transportation are required to comply with the Student Code of Conduct.
+Students on district-provided transportation are required to comply with the Student Code of Conduct.
 Any student who fails to comply with the Student Code of Conduct may be denied transportation services and shall be subject to disciplinary action.
-Bus routes are reviewed annually and available on the district website.
+Bus routes are reviewed annually.
+Bus routes are available on the district website.